Flood Warning issued for Dodge, Telfair, Wilcox by NWS - NewsBreak

 Flood Warning issued for Dodge, Telfair, Wilcox by NWS

-Effective: 2021-10-12 11:54:00 EDT Expires: 2021-10-13 00:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-10-14 13:26:00 EDT Expires: 2021-10-15 01:30:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Stay tuned to further developments by listening to your local radio, television, or NOAA Weather Radio for further information.
+Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at weather.gov/atlanta.
 Target Area: Dodge; Telfair; Wilcox The Flood Warning continues for the following rivers in Georgia Ocmulgee River near Abbeville affecting Dodge, Wilcox and Telfair Counties.
-Ocmulgee River near Hawkinsville affecting Pulaski and Bleckley Counties.
-Oconee River near Dublin affecting Wilkinson, Laurens, Washington and Johnson Counties.
-Oconee River near Oconee affecting Wilkinson, Washington and Johnson Counties.
-The Flood Warning remains in effect The Flood Warning continues for the Ocmulgee River near Abbeville. * Until further notice. * At 10:45 AM EDT Tuesday the stage was 15 feet and steady. * Flood stage is 12 feet. * Moderate flooding is occurring and is forecast. * Forecast...The river is expected to remain near a crest of 15 feet through this afternoon. * Impact...At 14 feet, Moderate flooding begins.
+The Flood Warning remains in effect The Flood Warning continues for the Ocmulgee River near Abbeville. * Until further notice. * At 12:45 PM EDT Thursday the stage was 14.1 feet and falling. * Flood stage is 12 feet. * Moderate flooding is occurring and moderate flooding is forecast to continue. * Forecast...The river is expected to fall below moderate flood stage this afternoon.
+It will then fall below flood stage Monday evening. * Impact...At 14 feet, Moderate flooding begins.
 Roads to homes along the west side of the river in Abbeville become inaccessible.alerts.weather.gov

 Comments / 0